npms-io/npms-analyzer/docs/architecture.md

 ##### metadata

-The metadata collector extracts basic data and attributes of a module.
+The metadata collector extracts basic data and attributes of a package.

-- Extract module name, description and keywords
+- Extract package name, description and keywords
 - Extract package author, maintainers and contributors
 - Extract the license
 - Get releases timing information
 - Extract repository and homepage
 - Extract README
-- Extract the module dependencies
+- Extract the package dependencies
-- Check if the module is deprecated
+- Check if the package is deprecated
-- Check if the module has a test script
+- Check if the package has a test script

 ##### source